glasnt/talks/2019_10_PyGotham.podium/slides.md

 you don't want to be spending your time trying to manage your infrastrcture

+it's super interesting, sure, to setup your own physical server, your own network, your own server, your own redunant power, your own everything.

-it's super interesting, sure, but when you want is just to get your application online, then why not pay someone who has spent the time to setup a way that works for 80% of websites
+but when you want is just to get your application online, then why not pay someone who has spent the time to setup a way that works for 80% of websites

-In our setup, we don't have anything custom, so why not let someone else manage tings for you?
+In our setup, we don't have anything custom, and we don't have any strong opinions about anything (yet), so why not let someone else manage things for you?

 put in more simpler terms

 ---
-<br><BR>
+class: title
 ## What<br>do you want<br>to worry about?

 ???

 what do you want to worry about

+Thankfully, you can pay to take your worry away.

 ---

 class: title